LMZ0/mako-sudo/README.md

-- 👋 Hey there, I’m @mako-sudo.
+- 👋 Hey there, I’m @LMZ0.
 I'm good, thanks for asking.
 I like playing rhythm games, and shooter games.
 - 👀 I’m currently trying to learn Github
 - 🌱 Not doing anything yet, besides finding my way around the place
 - 💞️ I’m looking to collaborate on anything, after having the proper experience
-- 📫 Contact me via Discord or Twitter; Mako.#6969| Twitter: @real_mako
+- 📫 Contact me via Discord or Twitter; LMZ0#6969| Twitter: @LMZ0_